Another US Covid-19 surge may look different, experts say, particularly for younger people. Here's how - KRDO

 “The infection is changing its contours in terms of who’s being stricken by it right now,” he added.

-In Florida’s Orange County, officials reported late last month a rise in Covid-19 cases in the 18-25 age group.
+In Florida’s Orange County, officials reported late last month a rise in Covid-19 cases in the 18-to-25 age group.

 And a third of all of the county’s Covid-19 hospitalizations were people younger than 45, according to Dr. Raul Pino, director of the Florida Department of Health in Orange County.